lavary/crunz/README.md

 ## Development ENV flags

-Below env flags should be used only while development.
+The following environment flags should be used only while in development.
 Typical end-users do not need to, and should not, change them.

 ### `CRUNZ_CONTAINER_DEBUG`